2019 Winner: PowerNet line mechanics with the pole grab (top) and a PowerNet team securing the pole for climbing.

 The entrant accepts and agrees to the following terms and conditions:

-2. The entrant has obtained the permission of all relevant parties to proceed with the entry.
+1. The entrant must obtain the permission of all relevant parties to proceed with the entry.

-3. The entrant gives permission to use any of the material provided for publicity and promotional purposes.
+3. The entrant gives permission to the EEA to use any of the material provided for publicity and promotional purposes.

 6. The entrant accepts that the judges' decision is final and that no correspondence will be entered into.